Louis IX of France: Religion

 Louis also expanded the scope of the Inquisition in France.
 He set the punishment for blasphemy to mutilation of the tongue and lips.
 The area most affected by this expansion was southern France, where the Cathar sect had been strongest.
 The rate of confiscation of property from the Cathars and others reached its highest levels in the years before his first crusade and slowed upon his return to France in 1254.

 In 1250, Louis headed a crusade to Egypt and was taken prisoner.
 During his captivity, he recited the Divine Office every day.
 After his release against ransom, he visited the Holy Land before returning to France.
 In these deeds, Louis IX tried to fulfill what he considered the duty of France as "the eldest daughter of the Church" (la fille aînée de l'Église), a tradition of protector of the Church going back to the Franks and Charlemagne, who had been crowned by Pope Leo III in Rome in 800.
 The kings of France were known in the Church by the title "most Christian king" (Rex Christianissimus).

-Louis founded many hospitals and houses: the House of the Filles-Dieu for reformed prostitutes; the Quinze-Vingt for 300 blind men (1254), and hospitals at Pontoise, Vernon, and Compiégne.
+Louis founded many hospitals and houses: the House of the Filles-Dieu for reformed prostitutes; the Quinze-Vingt for 300 blind men (1254), and hospitals at Pontoise, Vernon, and Compiègne.

 St. Louis installed a house of the Trinitarian Order at Fontainebleau, his chateau and estate near Paris.
 He chose Trinitarians as his chaplains and was accompanied by them on his crusades.
 In his spiritual testament he wrote, "My dearest son, you should permit yourself to be tormented by every kind of martyrdom before you would allow yourself to commit a mortal sin."

 Louis authored and sent the Enseignements, or teachings, to his son Philip III.
 The letter outlined how Philip should follow the example of Jesus Christ in order to be a moral leader.
 The letter is estimated to have been written in 1267, three years before Louis's death.